Arsenal have one foot in the Europa League quarter-finals but they never do things the easy way | Goal.com

 But unlike at Burnley at the weekend, Arsenal picked themselves up.
 Goals from Gabriel Magalhaes and Mohamed Elneny ensured they will return to north London with a commanding 3-1 advantage over the Greek champions ahead of next Thursday’s second leg.

-It was no more than they deserved after a dominant performance in Piraeus, but Arteta will know that if his side are to go on and win this competition, then they have to cut out the monumental errors that have plagued their performances in recent weeks.
+It was no more than they deserved after a dominant performance in Piraeus, but Arteta knows that if his side are to go on and win this competition, then they have to cut out the monumental errors that have plagued their performances in recent weeks.

+"We are really pleased with the result, with the goals and the way we played in big moments in the game," the Arsenal boss said after Thursday night's win.

+"But as well, we have to be very clear an honest with ourselves.
+We gave three goals to the opponent, they took one and at this level they are going to punish you.

 Given what happened against Burnley at the weekend, when Granit Xhaka gifted an equaliser to Chris Wood, you would have thought the Gunners would have learned their lesson when it comes to taking risks while playing out from the back.